9Prestidigitator/nvim/README.md

   imports = [
     inputs.neovim.homeManagerModules.default
   ];
-  programs.Neovim = {
+  programs.maxvim = {
     enable = true;
+    name = "NvimCustom";
+    config = {
+      dir = "${config.xdg.configHome}/customNvimConfig"
       autoUpdate = true;
     };
+  };
 }
 ```

 # External Tooling

-These are a good to have in you environment for a better experience.
+These are a good to have in you environment for a better development experience.
 If you are using NixOS it is expected that you provide these packages via your dev shell or configuration, otherwise will be installed via Mason.

 ## LSPs